ResearchObject/ro-crate/docs/0.2-DRAFT/index.md

 ### RO-Crate website (`ro-crate-preview.html` and `ro-crate-preview_files/`)

 If present `ro-crate-preview.html` MUST:

   *   Be a valid [HTML 5](https://www.w3.org/TR/html52/) document
   *   contain at least a human readable summary of metadata relating to the _Root Data Entity_
-  *   If there is sufficient metadata, contain a prominent _“Cite-as”_ text with a natural language datacite citation.
-  *   If there are additional resources necessary to render the preview (e.g. CSS, JSON, HTML), link to them in a subdirectory `ro-crate-preview-files/`
   *   Contain a copy of the _RO-Crate JSON-LD_ in a `script` element of the `head` element of the HTML, for example:
   ```html
     <script type="application/ld+json">